Last Updated on June 15, 2023 by Grow with Bovees

 - Outdoor furniture: Create comfortable areas for relaxing with yard furniture.

-- Planting trees: Trees like ash, mulberry and oak thrive in sandy soils and help stabilize the soil.
+- Planting trees: Trees like ash, mulberry and oak as well as fruit trees thrive in sandy soils and help stabilize the soil.

-- Planting shrubs: Shrubs and flowers, such as juniper and sage, can make your yard look more appealing and grow well in dry conditions.
+- Planting shrubs: Shrubs and flowers, such as juniper and sage, in empty patches of yard, can make your yard look more appealing and grow well in dry conditions.

 Go For a Rock Garden!